mautic/user-documentation/docs/campaigns/campaign_builder.rst

 In the Anniversary option, you can only enter the day and month values.

 Mautic evaluates Campaign conditions immediately, therefore if the date in the field matches the condition, Mautic executes then the positive action.
 If the date doesn't match, Mautic executes the negative action.
-The Contact doesn't wait for the condition to be true.
+The Contact doesn't wait for the condition to be TRUE.

 In order to run Campaigns based on a particular date where a Contact may or may not be "included" today:

-- create a Segment with a filter where the date field = TODAY.
+- create a Segment with a filter where the date field = ``TODAY``.
 - initiate the Campaign based on that Segment.
 - as Contacts move in and out of the Segment, the Campaign runs.
 - you can eliminate the condition since the Segment is changing daily.

 This **doesn't work** for the Anniversary option.

-If a Contact appears again at a later date in that Segment because the value of the date has changed, then the Contact passes through the Campaign only once, and hence will NOT be included in the Campaign again.
+If a Contact appears again at a later date in that Segment because the value of the date has changed, then the Contact passes through the Campaign only once, and hence isn't included in the Campaign again.

+.. vale off

 Triggering Campaign events
 --------------------------

+.. vale on

 Actions and Decisions in Mautic require a :doc:`cron job</set_up/cron_jobs>` which executes the following command at the desired interval: